 Monetized And Rule-Based Access Control

 Property owners can set up their access control system to generate revenue based on usage.
-Meeting rooms and conference rooms can be provided on an as-needed basis for a fixed price, with 24/7 access available as an add-on feature.
+Meeting and conference rooms can be provided as needed for a fixed price, with 24/7 access as an add-on feature.
 The property owner has complete control to revoke access permissions for non-paying renters.

 Temporary Access Control

-Visitors can enter a coworking space for meetings and other official work using temporary access.
+Visitors can temporarily access a co-working space for meetings and other official work.
 Unlocks can be scheduled for conferences that are already paid for.
 Rapid access is one of the key benefits of modern access control solutions.

 Seamless Membership Tiers